Thinking of becoming NASM-certified and not sure which of the courses to start with?

 I hope you guys got some good value out of it and can now make an educated decision on which certification is right for you.

 You should check out my article on how to become a personal trainer if you are starting off.

-If you are looking to go into personal training business, I advice you take a personal trainer program and attend live workshops so as to leverage from the experience of others who have been in the business for much longer.
+If you are looking to go into the personal training business, I advise you to take a personal trainer program and attend live workshops so as to leverage the experience of others who have been in the business for much longer.

-The certifications that I recommend the most are the CES and FNS certifications because the information you will learn will apply to practically every client that you train.
+The certifications that I recommend the most are the CES and CNC certifications because the information you will learn will apply to practically every client that you train.